Mobilizing the message in minority communities

 For more information

-To volunteer with MOTTEP or to learn more about minorities and organ donation and community awareness campaigns, contact Detroit MOTTEP Director Remonia Chapman at firstname.lastname@example.org.
+To learn more about minorities and organ donation and community awareness campaigns, contact Gift of Life MOTTEP Director Remonia Chapman at email@example.com or call the MOTTEP office in Detroit at 313-875-9055.